Syjmt/Software-Design/SoftwareDesign.md

 > (testing "it can present a board" ...)

-Now, I do not need to fully determine the implementation details at a project's start because I am confident that a design will emerge through TDD.
+Now, I do not need to fully determine the implementation details at a project's start because I am confident that a design will emerge through TDD (This realization is why some refer to TDD as 'Test Driven Design').
 That design is further defined and improved through refactoring.

 Refactoring complements TDD to produce robust designs.
-I used to think of refactoring as any change to your code that does not add functionality but improves the design.
+I used to think of refactoring as any change to your code that improves its design without changing its behavior.
 While this is true, I missed one important factor: refactoring is done in small steps.
 Like TDD, refactorings should be done incrementally, ensuring that all your tests still pass.
 The point of refactoring is to keep your application running while improving its design.
 In conjunction with TDD, a cycle develops:
  - Write the least amount of code to create a failing unit test
  - Write the least amount of production code that is sufficient to pass the failing test
  - Refactor